democrats/client_side_validations/README.markdown

 The concept is simple:

-1. Define validations in the model as you normally would
+1. Include the middleware
-2. Provide a publicly available route that render client_side_validations from the instance of the model
+2. Define validations in the model as you normally would
 3. The validations are sent to the client in JSON
 4. client_side_validations.js converts the JSON for a given validation plugin and binds the validator to the form